 To date, at least 70 people have been charged with insider trading since August 2009 and 65 have either pleaded guilty or been convicted after trial in federal court in New York, according to figures provided by U.S. officials.

-Former Goldman Sachs Group Inc. (GS) director Rajat Gupta was convicted June 15 of passing nonpublic information about the bank to his associate and former business partner, Galleon Group LLC co-founder Raj Rajaratnam, who was sentenced last year to 11 years in prison for insider trading.
+Former Goldman Sachs Group Inc. (GS:US) director Rajat Gupta was convicted June 15 of passing nonpublic information about the bank to his associate and former business partner, Galleon Group LLC co-founder Raj Rajaratnam, who was sentenced last year to 11 years in prison for insider trading.

 “As the newly appointed special agent in charge of the New York FBI’s Criminal Division, I look forward to working with the dedicated men and women of our office as we continue to focus on the FBI’s most significant criminal threats,” Brooks said.